thisismyrobot/moto-cube/README.md

 ## Model

-assembly.scad shows the assembled idea, at the moment.
+`magicbox.scad` has all the parts themselves.

-magicbox.scad has all the parts themselves.
+`configuration-*.scad` maps to the configurations shown in Inspiration, above.

 ## Motion study of the cams, in OpenSCAD